Bell Peppers Growing Stages (with Pictures): Plant Life Cycle & Timeline

 Bell Pepper Plant Life Cycle

 Like many other plants, bell peppers are a type of vegetable that grows on a vine.
 The bell pepper plant starts out as a seed in the ground.
 Once the bell pepper plant grows, it will need water and sunlight.
-The bell pepper plant will produce flowers, which will create a fruit on the plant.
+The bell pepper plant will produce flowers, which will create fruit on the plant.
 The bell pepper plant will eventually die and be removed from the garden.

-Vegetative Growth – Because they are a warm-weather plant, starting bell peppers as easy indoor plants is a good idea to get a head start on the season.
+Because they are a warm-weather plant, starting bell peppers as easy indoor plants is a good idea to get a head start on the season.
 Try to use compostable starter pots that can be planted directly into the ground to avoid shock during transplanting.

 Keep the bell peppers indoors until nighttime temperatures remain above 55 degrees.
-If your pepper plant starts to produce flowers soon after transplanting, pick the flowers off of the plant.
+If your pepper plant starts to produce flowers soon after transplanting, pick the flowers off the plant.

 The bell pepper plant will yield more at the end of the season if it has more vegetative growth during this period.
 After four weeks of being transplanted, the plant will start flowering.
 Let the flowers be.

 Even though they are self-pollinating, they still cross-pollinate as well.
-The wind or insects traveling from flower to flower will carry pollen from one plant to another.
+The wind, or insects traveling from flower to flower, will carry pollen from one plant to another.

 If you’re growing hot and sweet peppers, then they can cross-pollinate.
 Cross-pollination between peppers will not affect the current year’s produce, so it will not make your sweet peppers hot or vice versa.

 The seeds of the cross-pollinated pepper will have a blend of genetics from the two species of peppers.
 If you want the seeds from your bell peppers for next year, then you may consider preventing cross-pollination.
-The best way to do it is by putting bags over the blooms of the earlier arriving species or to plant different varieties 300 or so yards away with physical barriers in between the two.

-The pepper will continue to ripen and if unpicked the stem will weaken and the fruit will fall to the ground.
+The pepper will continue to ripen, and if unpicked, the stem will weaken and the fruit will fall to the ground.
 Eventually, the fruit will rot, and the pepper seeds inside will find their way into the soil to become new pepper plants.

 Where do Bell Peppers grow?

-China is the #1 producer of green bell peppers followed by Mexico, Turkey, Indonesia, and the United States.
+China is the #1 producer of green bell peppers, followed by Mexico, Turkey, Indonesia, and the United States.
 In the US, the top producers of bell peppers are California, Florida, Georgia, New Jersey, Ohio, North Carolina, and Michigan.

 California’s bell pepper production runs from April to December, with peak volume from May to July.
 Florida’s bell pepper production goes from October through July, with peak volume between March and April.